Kim’s tie-breaking double helps Padres beat Braves 7-3 in 11

 Musgrove allowed three runs, two earned, on four hits in 6 innings.

-Canó, who signed with San Diego on Friday after being designated for assignment by the New York Mets on May 2, made his Padres debut.
+Cano, who signed with San Diego on Friday after being designated for assignment by the New York Mets on May 2, was 0 for 5 in his Padres debut.
 Kim started at third base and Cronenworth made his first start of the season at shortstop.

 The 11:37 a.m. first pitch on Peacock, NBC’s streaming service, was the earliest known start for either team.
 The Braves cited Elias in reporting they had not started a game before noon since at least 1989.
 The Padres also relied on Elias to say they had not started a game before noon since at least 1998.